esriedel/esriedel/README.md

 -->

 I am currently an academic administrator returning to my professional roots in research and evaluation.
+I'd welcome any feedback on my early github projects posted below and opportunities to collaborate on future projects.